ilyalehchylin/educats-xamarin/.github/CONTRIBUTING.md

 3. Document any code using the project's documentation style.
 4. Keep scope focused - one feature or bug-fix per branch/pull request.
 5. Delete obsolete code instead of commenting it out.
+6. Any secret or sensitive content must be stored in separate file and added to [.gitignore](../.gitignore).
+7. If the current version is released, a new one should be provided in [VERSION](../VERSION) file.

 ---